Magnificent Djerdap Gorge, better known as the Iron Gates is the longest and the deepest gorge in Europe

 3) Take hiking tours through the heart of the Djerdap National Park

 There are numerous hiking trails you can take in the Djerdap National Park.
-They are marked but we highly recommend you to go with a guide.
+They are marked but we highly recommend you go with a guide.
 You can also contact the office of the national park Djerdap where you can also find descriptions of some hiking trails.

 National Park Djerdap is also part of E4 European long-distance walking path.